b0blee/TechAcademy/README.md

 Do Thing - the original algorithm has been reimplemented in Ruby, and then modified to use the Bohlen-Pierce chromatic scale and play each section at a different tempo.
 You can hear the result at http://soundhost.net/2016/03/a-bunch-of-god-damn-noise/

-In Odd - this new work reimagines Terry Riley's "In C" using a variation of the Bohlen-Pierce Moll I mode (the 9th tone J is flatted).
-Two performances of the algorithm can be heard at http://bp.b0b.com/2016/03/in-odd/
+Not In C - this new work reimagines Terry Riley's "In C" using a variation of the Bohlen-Pierce Moll I mode (the 9th tone J is flatted).
+Two earlier performances of the algorithm can be heard at http://bp.b0b.com/2016/03/in-odd/

 Drum Jam - drumbot.rb was ported from Forth, then augmented with sounds from Roland's SN-U110-10 "Rock Drums" data card.
 It's a 5/4 random drummer duet.
 Three performances can be heard at http://soundhost.net/2016/03/drum-jam/